-Glenigan, a U.K. firm that specializes in sales and market analysis in the construction industry reports 2,434 construction sites suspended work, representing £58.0 billion of the U.K.’s total construction value.
+According to Glenigan, 2,434 construction sites suspended work, representing £58.0 billion of the U.K.’s total construction value.
 Building site closures are expected to cause the U.K. to miss out on key housing targets.

-According to Savills, one of the world’s leading U.K. property agents says lockdown measures have brought on 220,000 new homes to a halt, undermining the government’s target of 300,000 homes built a year by 2025.
+Savills, states one of the world’s leading U.K. property agents says lockdown measures have brought on 220,000 new homes to a halt, undermining the government’s target of 300,000 homes built a year by 2025.

 Finally, despite avoiding some of the worst impacts of the virus, even in New Zealand demand for residential building construction is anticipated to be low, as negative consumer sentiment and declining incomes are discouraging people from buying new homes.

 Reducing supply chain vulnerability